dorontal/consciousness/README.md

 ### Implications of this theory

+* One implication is that there are numerous circles that can be drawn
+  - any combination of things in the universe is another circle.
+Therefore, if there are infinitely many things in the universe, there are infinitely many circles.

+* If there are finitely many things in the universe, the number of collections you can form out of them is still a much larger number than the number of things.

 * A major implication is that anything you draw a circle around: a human, a stone, a circle that encompasses part of the human and part of a stone - is conscious.
 Everything is conscious.

+* Another implication is that our concept of a human is just a concept, a circle